International Collaboration Review Committee

 Activities Requiring ICRC Review

-- Employment that involves research (including advising on research) or teaching, to include academic, professional, or institutional appointments, whether or not remuneration is received
+- Employment involving research (including advising on research) or teaching, to include academic, professional, or institutional appointments, whether or not remuneration is received

 - Joint patents